 In-game ad-serving technology also lacks the widely accepted standards of Web-based ads, so it's unlikely that ads designed for a Wii sports game could translate into a PS3 first-person shooter.
-Also, one of the largest in-game ad networks, Massive, is owned by Microsoft.
-That's good if you want to run ads on Xbox, but Microsoft isn't exactly a firm that Nintendo or Sony want to play nice with.

 In-game advertising shows promise, but the medium is considerably more complicated than conventional Web site ads.
 That complexity lowers relative ROI and will likely continue to constrain growth.
+As a sign of the difficulty in the space, consider that in 2010 Microsoft shuttered its in-game advertising unit, Massive, just four years after acquiring the firm for an estimated \$200 million to \$400 million.M.
+Shields, "Exclusive: Microsoft to Shutter Massive," AdWeek, October 8, 2010.